 - Web analytics providing by our hosting provider and WordPress (Jetpack), so we know where our website traffic is coming from.

 How we use the data:

 Technical information is stored in server logs, and we (and our hosting provider) may use those logs to examine site performance, fix errors, and look for ways to improve the website.
 We don’t use this information for marketing purposes.

-Blog comments are stored in a database on our web server.
+Blog comments, webmentions, and related data are stored in a database on our web server.
 We may use associated IP addresses to manage spam or block abusive commenters.